adamelliotfields/mitx-6002x/README.md

 ### About This Course

-[6.00.2x](https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-5) will teach you how to use computation to accomplish a variety of goals and provides you with a brief introduction to a variety of topics in computational problem solving .
+[6.00.2x](https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-5) will teach you how to use computation to accomplish a variety of goals and provides you with a brief introduction to a variety of topics in computational problem solving.
 This course is aimed at students with some prior programming experience in Python and a rudimentary knowledge of computational complexity.
 You will spend a considerable amount of time writing programs to implement the concepts covered in the course.
 For example, you will write a program that will simulate a robot vacuum cleaning a room or will model the population dynamics of viruses replicating and drug treatments in a patient's body.

 ### Topics covered include: